citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

-## Translation for the config.json
+## Translation of the names in the config.json

 This section describes a different take on i18next to translate values put into the config.json.
 First is a best practise szenario.